Belara, 2 mg+0.03 mg 21 pcs

 Reproductive system and mammary glands.

-Very Frequent: increased mucous vaginal discharge, dysmenorrhea, amenorrhea.
+Very Common: increased mucous discharge from the vagina, dysmenorrhea, amenorrhea.

 General disorders.

-– Increased risk of venous and arterial thromboembolism (e.g., venous thrombosis, pulmonary embolism, stroke, myocardial infarction).
-The risk may be increased by additional factors, see section “Cautions”.
+– increased risk of venous and arterial thromboembolism (for example, venous thrombosis, pulmonary embolism, stroke, myocardial infarction).
+The risk may be increased by additional factors, see section “Special instructions”.

 — increased risk of biliary tract disease,

-– in rare cases an increased risk of benign liver neoplasms (and even more rarely – malignant liver neoplasms) and single cases may lead to life-threatening intra-abdominal bleeding (see also “Special Indications”).
+– in rare cases, an increased risk of developing benign liver tumors (and even more rarely, malignant liver tumors) and isolated cases can lead to life-threatening intra-abdominal bleeding (see also “Special Instructions”),

 – exacerbation of chronic inflammatory bowel diseases (Crohn’s disease, ulcerative colitis).